typedb/typedb-docs/01-running-typedb/01-install-and-run.md

 typedb-all : Depends: typedb-server (= 2.11.0) but it is not going to be installed
 ```

-To solve this, specify each of the depended packages by exact version as well:
+To solve this, specify each of the depended upon packages by exact version as well:
 ```
 > sudo apt-get install typedb-all=2.11.0 typedb-server=2.11.0
 ```